adrianpbe/grid_exp_oe/README.md

 }
 ```

-Each available model has an associated hyperparameters dataclass, this JSON `"haparams"` fields are deserialized into the corresponding model hyperparameters dataclass, if no some field is not included the default values are taken.
+Each available model has an associated hyperparameters dataclass, this JSON `"hparams"` field is parsed into the corresponding model hyperparameters dataclass, if some field is not included it default value is set.

-Available models:
+**Available models:**

   * `conv_actor_critic`, config dataclass: `grid_exp_oe.models.conv_actor_critic.ConvActorCriticHParams`.
   * `lstm_conv_actor_critic`, config dataclass: `grid_exp_oe.models.lstm_conv_actor_critic.LSTMConvActorCriticHParams`, only compatible with `rnn_ppo`.